Vegan Lifestyle Guide

 The Vegan Plant-Based Diet

-Eliminating all animal foods can be daunting for some as access to vegan meat, dairy/egg alternatives, and vegan dining-out options can vary greatly based on where you live.
-Reducing your consumption of animal products as much as possible will be a great step in the right direction for yourself, the animals and the environment.
+Eliminating all animal products can be daunting for some as access to vegan meat, dairy/egg alternatives, and vegan dining-out options can vary greatly based on where you live.
+However, reducing your consumption of animal products as much as possible will be a great step in the right direction for yourself, the animals and the environment.

 The Case For Veganism

 [Disclaimer: the following videos depict the horrific abuse and suffering that animals endure on factory farms, some pictures may be disturbing to some viewers]

 In 2019, around 70 billion farmed land animals were bred, fed, slaughtered and replaced in order to feed the planet’s 7.8 billion human beings.
 Farming these billions of land animals raises many concerns regarding gross animal enslavement, exploitation and abuse, as well as skyrocketing chronic disease rates and vast environmental pollution and degradation.

 ♥ Video: Why I Don't Eat Chicken ♥